isorabins/hai-my-health/docs/# Project Status Report - Hai the Health.md

 The work we are embarking on has the profound potential to positively impact lives.
 Your expertise, patience, and dedication are not only appreciated but essential as we undertake this journey together.
 Let’s join forces to make a meaningful difference!

 -------------
+TO WORK ON/SOLVE:

+create loop for questions in initial interview setup DB correctly to store data

 # Project Status Report - Hai the Health Coach